marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 From (another) command line launch `npm run android` that will prepare and launch your app, connecting to the Metro thing above.
+Run `npm run ios` if you're on an Apple system: I don't have one, never tried the app on an Apple, so if you want to do that... feel free to try!

 ### How to Build
 If you're going to build for Android systems, go in the `android` folder